 I recently uploaded a post on Agawa Rock after our second visit to the site.
 Click on the following title – Anishinaabe Rock Paintings of Agawa Rock – A Quick Guide

 The ultimate guide to the pictographs of Agawa Rock and the Lake Superior area in general is the following book by Thor Conway – (click on his name to access his site) A Youtube poster, John Wanserski, has a very well done nine-minute video of the Agawa Rock pictographs, complete with the visuals of the trail to get there from the highway and great shots of the pictographs and of the lake.
 He introduces images of the actual pictographs by showing drawings of the same images first.
 It certainly makes clear the fragile and fading glory of the rock paintings.
-You can find the video here.
-It is the best thing I’ve seen on Agawa Rock.
+You can see the Youtube video here.

 Anima-Nipissing Lake (Temagami) – four different sites identified

 Collins Inlet (Phillip Edward Island) – two thunderbirds, a war canoe, and a couple more.
 In June 2016 we visited the site.
 See my post Paddling Around Philip Edward Island – Part Two for more pix, another map, and discussion.